pytha90ras/secure-tcp-file-message-transfer/README.md

 ---

 ## Current Limitations
+- Works only on LAN currently, can be combined with third party softwares for WAN
 - No peer authentication (vulnerable to MITM)
 - No protocol versioning
 - Graceful connection teardown still being improved